geoffreymagana/ODINSWORD-PORTFOLIO/README.md

 ---

-Built with ❤️ using pure HTML and CSS for the July 2025 Cohort Hackathon Challenge.
+Built with ❤️ using raw HTML and CSS for the July 2025 Cohort Hackathon Challenge.